frankshearar/Home/[Spec]-Managing-dependency-package-assets.md

 Project
  |-(all)-> A -(+contentFiles)-> B -(+contentFiles)-> C
 ```
-When includeFlags="contentFiles" is used on all dependency edges in the nuspec content will flow transitively for packages A, B, and C.
+When include="contentFiles" is used on all dependency edges in the nuspec content will flow transitively for packages A, B, and C.

 ```
 Project